wellyshen/react-cool-starter/README.md

 You can change the URL and port through `./src/config/default.js` or setup it for production throught `./src/config/prod.js`.

-Note: If you get the the following message, try to run `npm run build` to fix it.
+Note: If you get the the following message, try to run `yarn run build` to fix it.

 > webpack-isomorphic-tools (waiting for the first webpack build to finish)